Huge James Watrous mural moved from original Webcrafters home to Chazen Museum of Art

 A glass panel in the north entrance has a hinge that was opened to bring the mural in, with about two inches to spare.

-"Once it goes up there, it’s going to look like it’s always been there," said Lindsay Grinstead, chief of staff for the Chazen, as the protected mural was being brought into the building.
-"That’s the perfect spot for it."
+“Once it goes up there, it’s going to look like it’s always been there,” Lindsay Grinstead, chief of staff for the Chazen, said as the protected mural was brought into the building.
+“That’s the perfect spot for it.”